0xAX/linux-insides/Initialization/linux-initialization-4.md

 };
 ```

-Every process has its own stack and it is 16 kilobytes or 4 page frames. in `x86_64`.
+Every process has its own stack and it is 16 kilobytes or 4 page frames in `x86_64`.
 We can note that it is defined as array of `unsigned long`.
 The next field of the `thread_union` is - `thread_info` defined as:

 ```C
 struct thread_info {